Vauxhall Adam (2012-2019) Review

 Ask the heycar experts: common questions

 Yes.
-There are fewer used automatics around than manuals, but there was a traditional self-shifting gearbox available as an option on the 1.4-litre petrol, in lieu of the manual.
+There are fewer used automatics than manuals, but a traditional self-shifting gearbox was available as an option on the 1.4-litre petrol.

 It was Vauxhall’s attempt at a premium supermini to rival the MINI, Fiat 500 and DS 3, with a high level of equipment, three-door body layout and nicer feeling interior.

 In Germany, at parent company Opel’s Eisenach facility.
-It’s rebranded as a Vauxhall before being sold in the UK, but since it sells in small numbers in Europe, there is just one factory.
+It was rebranded as a Vauxhall before being sold in the UK.
+There was just one factory because of low European sales figures.

-The funky design and smart interior mean the Adam is a good car for young drivers who like to express their personality.
-It’ll be cheap to run too, but it’s also impractical and no fun to drive.
+The funky design and smart interior meant the Adam was a good car for young drivers who like to express their personality.